-Corn Pudding is a favorite dish I already have here on my blog from a previous years post, so I thought this time around I would add another corn filled recipe, but with a little more southern charm.
-Spoon Bread originated in the deep south in the mid 1800’s, and got it’s name from the fact that you have to use a spoon to serve it (shocking I know).
+Corn Pudding is one favorite dish I already have here on my blog from a previous year’s post, so I thought this time around I would add another corn filled recipe, but with a little more southern charm.
+Spoon Bread originated in the deep south in the mid 1800’s, and got it’s name from the fact that you have to use a spoon to serve it.
 This cornmeal based bread serves more like a pudding, but has the consistency of a super moist corn bread.
-It’s not cake-like in any way, not too overly sweet, but just a good old-fashioned corn recipe, like they serve in the south.
+It’s not cake-like in any way, and not overly sweet, but just a good old-fashioned corn recipe, like they serve in the south.

-Fresh or frozen corn is combined with a can (yes a can) of creamed corn, and a host of other pantry items.
+Fresh or frozen corn is combined with a can (yes a can) of creamed corn, and a host of other pantry items along with some brown butter.
 It’s quick to prepare and you can bake it off when the oven becomes free, after the turkey is resting peacefully on the cutting board.
-What’s great about this dish is that it pairs nicely with turkey and all the fixins, and it tastes like a skillet of comfort food with flavors reminiscent of Thanksgiving.
-My Grandma Bell would definitely approve of this spoon bread on her family table.
+What’s great about this dish is that it pairs nicely with turkey and all the sides, and it tastes like a skillet of comfort food with flavors reminiscent of Thanksgiving.
+My Grandma Bell would’ve definitely approved of this spoon bread on her family table.

 5 tablespoons butter

 1 cup fresh or frozen defrosted corn, white or yellow